nghia12a1-t-ara/DataStructure_Algorithm_in_C/README.md

 A hash table is a data structure that maps keys to values using a hash function.
 It provides fast access, insertion, and deletion operations.
 Hash tables are widely used for implementing associative arrays, caches, and sets.
   - `HashTable.c`
 This project is intended for educational purposes, providing clear and simple implementations of classic data structures and algorithms in C. It can be used as a reference for learning, teaching, or interview preparation.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests to improve the implementations or add new data structures and algorithms.

-## License

-This project is licensed under the MIT License.